naga-mantha/tempcode/apps/blocks/documentation.md

 - Model: `BlockFilterConfig(block, user, name, values, is_default)`.
 - Behavior: First saved config per block/user becomes default.
 Marking another as default clears others.
 Delete endpoint enforces at least one config remains.
 - UI: Filter management views use the block’s runtime schema to render inputs.

+Pivot filters use the same storage and schema, with a dedicated UI at `/blocks/pivot/<block>/filters/` to allow future pivot-specific tweaks.
+The pivot page clears ad‑hoc overrides when switching between saved filters to ensure the saved values apply cleanly.

 ## Tables